Geobalies2019/geobalies.io/README.md

 My name is Abiodun Ayo-Bali.
-I am a PhD student in the geological and environmental scinece department at the University of Pittsburgh.
+I am a PhD student in the geological and environmental science department at the [University of Pittsburgh](https://www.pitt.edu/).